Women were already unequal in the world of global health. The pandemic made it worse

 "COVID impacted women more than men in any sector, but particularly in the health and care sector," said Rosalia Vazquez-Alvarez, one of the authors of a 2022 report with the International Labor Organization on women in the health and care industries.

-And, the report found, women already marginalized because of their gender often faced even further discrimination based on age, race, religion, sexual orientation – being more frequently relegated to the lowest-paying and riskiest jobs.
+And, the new report found, women already marginalized because of their gender often faced even further discrimination based on age, race, religion, sexual orientation and other factors – being more frequently relegated to the lowest-paying and riskiest jobs.
 And this, says the report, is a crisis because inequality in health care will only make global health worker shortages worse – especially in less well-off countries.

 While countries vowed in 2019 to close gender gaps like these, some countries may take more than 100 years to reach their goals if they don't change their approach, the report said.